-Take a look at our 5 step plan for how to build your credit score and increase your credit options.
+Take a look at our 5 step plan for how to build your credit score and increase your credit options post-rejection.

 1. Try not to make any more applications, as this can damage your credit score further

-If you've been rejected to credit, try and resist the temptation to immediately make another application.
+If you've been rejected for credit, try to resist the temptation to immediately make another application.

-2. Ask your lender why you were rejected, and check your credit report for the reasons given
+2. Ask your lender why you were rejected, and then check your credit report to see if it all matches up

 If you have a negative factor on your report, such as a defaulted debt, but there are extenuating circumstances (such as being made redundant) you can add a notice of correction to your account.